cowlicks/books-futures-explained/src/1_futures_in_rust.md

 2. Executor
 3. Future

-So, how does these three parts work together?
+So, how do these three parts work together?
 They do that through an object called the `Waker`.
 The `Waker` is how the reactor tells the executor that a specific Future is ready to run.
 Once you understand the life cycle and ownership of a Waker, you'll understand how futures work from a user's perspective.
 Here is the life cycle: